rht-labs/tech-exercise/docs/1-the-manual-menace/666-here-be-dragons.md

 In OpenShift you can create `HelmChartRepository` objects that populate the WebUI, read more about that <span style="color:blue;">[here](https://docs.openshift.com/container-platform/4.12/applications/working_with_helm_charts/configuring-custom-helm-chart-repositories.html).</span>

-When installing the helm chart into your namespace, the helm command line actually uploads your full chart, stores it in a secret that the Helm Controller in your OpenShift cluster can act upon.
+When installing the helm chart into your namespace, the helm command line actually uploads your full chart and stores it in a secret that the Helm Controller in your OpenShift cluster can act upon.

 <div class="highlight" style="background: #f7f7f7">
 <pre><code class="language-bash">